 Healthcare in the US rightly can’t promise the same things.
-For the commercially insured, most people only access the medical care system episodically.
+For the commercially insured, most only infrequently access the medical care system.
 Healthcare is also full of structural and other issues: lack of supply, our poor collective health, misaligned incentives, fees, legislative gridlock, and red tape.
-But baby steps can help (see book by Dr. Leo Marvin).
+But baby steps can help (see the book by Dr. Leo Marvin).

 Some of these programs do work, but if a program starts with opacity and doesn’t pass a plausibility test (for example, a reduction in the units of care per 1,000 members the way you’d expect it) then you know what the real story is.
 Al Lewis points this out in his fine book “Why Nobody Believes the Numbers: Distinguishing Fact from Fiction in Population Health Management.”

 First, do no harm.
 Second, be honest and set expectations about what you can and cannot do, and know that innovation can sometimes begin with subtraction.
-Like with all truly great storytelling: show (in this case with statistical significance), don’t tell.
+Like with all truly great storytelling: show 1, don’t tell.
 Leave the journeys and experiences to those trekking across South America, tutoring at-risk kids, or having a baby.